sp9mrn/usbavrsi570/firmware/Readme.txt

 **
 ** Programmer...: F.W.
 Krom, PE0FKO.
 **                Thanks to Tom Baier DG8SAQ for the initial program.
-**                Thanks to Alex Lee and Loftur Jónasson for command extentions.
+**                Thanks to Alex Lee for the command 0x17 description.
 **
 ** Description..: Control the Si570 Freq.
 PLL chip over the USB port.
 **